 The First National Bank Of Adams

-The First National Bank Of Adams in Nebraska printed $117,480 dollars worth of national currency.
-That is a small output.
-National bank notes from here should be scarce.
-This national bank opened in 1908 and stopped printing money in 1933, which equals a 26 year printing period.
-That is a fairly normal lifespan for a national bank.
-During its life, The First National Bank Of Adams issued 4 different types and denominations of national currency.
+The First National Bank Of Adams in North Dakota printed $7,450 dollars worth of national currency.
+An output of less than $10,000 means that any national bank note from this bank should be extremely rare.
+This national bank opened in 1905 and stopped printing money in 1907, which equals a 3 year printing period.
+That means that money from this bank was not entering circulation very often.
+During its life, The First National Bank Of Adams issued 2 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Adams was located in Gage County.
-It was assigned charter number 9223.
+For the record, The First National Bank Of Adams was located in Walsh County.
+It was assigned charter number 7852.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com